 Office of Epidemiology

 Home page for VDH’s Office of Epidemiology.
-It will connect you with the Divisions of Surveillance and Investigation, Disease Prevention, Environmental Epidemiology, Immunization and Radiological Health.
+It will connect you with the Divisions of Surveillance and Investigation, Disease Prevention, Environmental Epidemiology, Immunization, and Radiological Health.

 Disease Regulation Information

 Contains the complete regulations for disease reporting and control for Virginia.
-You will also find the reportable disease list, conditions reportable by laboratories, outbreak reporting requirements and the reporting form (Epi-1).
+You will also find the reportable disease list, conditions reportable by laboratories, outbreak reporting requirements, and the reporting form (Epi-1).

 Disease Fact Sheets

 Communicable Disease Reference Chart for School and Child Care Facility Personnel (PDF) (also available in Spanish: Tabla de Referencia de Enfermedades Infecciosas para el Personal de Escuelas y Guarderías-PDF)Direct link to the PDF.
 Make sure to review the footnotes at the bottom of this document.
-Last revised November 1st, 2011.
-More information can be found in the VDOE School Health Guidelines(located at the bottom of the page).
+Last revised February 2023.
+More information can be found in the VDOE School Health Guidance and Resources page.

 VDSS Assisted Living Facility Regulations

-Contains information on regulations, Code of Virginia, application process, guidelines, forms, training and more.
+Contains information on regulations, Code of Virginia, application process, guidelines, forms, training, and more.

 EPA Registered Disinfectants

-Contains listings of EPA registered antimicrobial products that are effective against HIV, Hepatitis B and C, Norovirus, MRSA and more.
+Contains listings of EPA registered antimicrobial products that are effective against HIV, Hepatitis B and C, Norovirus, MRSA, and more.